Kesh-web/Assignment-3-Part-1-NGINX/README.md

 sudo nvim /etc/nginx/nginx.conf
 ```

-You want to change the user from the default to `webgen` as well as uncomment it if it is commented ou and it should look like the following image:
+You want to change the user from the default to `webgen` as well as uncomment it if it is commented out and it should look like the following image:

 ![nginx-user](images/nginx-user.png)